National Association of Black Accountants

 The National Association of Black Accountants (NABA, Inc.), is an American nonprofit professional association that represents the interests of more than 200,000 black professionals in furthering their educational and professional goals in accounting, finance, and related business professions.
-Student members are served throughout the organization's 200 chapters around the country.
+Student members are served throughout the organization around the country.

 The Association's national and local programs are designed to support the overall goals and objectives of the Association.
 These programs provide support to, and create opportunities for, professionals and students seeking levels of accomplishment in the fields of accounting and finance.

 NABA's membership body includes entry and mid-level accountants, auditors and financial professional, senior-level managers and executives, firm partners, as well accounting, finance, business, and IT students.
 More than half of NABA's members work in corporate America, with the remainder serving in nonprofit, government, academic, and international arenas.
 Forty percent hold advanced degrees and 45% hold professional certifications.
 NABA is also made up of corporate members who represent hundreds of African American-owned CPA firms around the country.

-Mission

-NABA's motto is "Lifting As We Climb", which is embodied in its official logo depicting two interlocked hands, with one pulling the other up.
-The image denotes both the political struggle the organization faced at its founding and the goal of helping future generations of accounting professionals.
-The organization came into existence during a period of time in which blacks and other minorities faced obstacles in being recognized and being promoted in the profession.
-It became a vehicle through which minority professionals could be assisted as they climbed the corporate ladder, obtained the Certified Public Accountant (CPA) designation, and prepared for partnership in top firms.
-Moreover, the organization's operating model encourages veteran professionals to incubate and mentor students entering the profession.

 Membership

-With local chapters and regional programs, the NABA community provides you with resources to foster collaboration, knowledge sharing, and networking.
 NABA offers two categories of membership: